 Some studies suggest that spanking your children will lower their IQs.
 This study, while still considered valid, does not conclusively prove whether parents tend to punish children with initially low IQs more frequently.

-Reason 2: Studies Have Revealed It May Increase Aggression Levels
+Reason 2: It May Increase Aggression Levels

 Major studies on the subject of spanking show that corporal punishment increases aggression in children.
 The course of reasoning is that aggressive behavior taught to children by their parents through spanking continues until the adult child views physical violence as a way to get his or her needs met.